 The next step is to protect your endpoints.
 Endpoints include your employees’ desktops, laptops and mobile devices.
 This is where your team stores most of the files and data.
 Many solutions monitor your firewall and endpoint security to spot problems quickly.
 For more information on the different layers of security you could implement within your organization be sure to check out our Managed Security solutions.

 Keep up with updates

 Software manufacturers send out updates for good reasons.
 They often aim to improve functionality and fix security problems.
 Many security monitoring systems send out notifications when there is a new upgrade available.
 Make sure you schedule the time to do these.

 Train employees well

 According to Verizon’s Dara Breach Investigation Report (DBIR), 17% of data breaches were made by human error.
 This could include things like employees failing to shred confidential information, sending emails to the wrong person or clicking on phishing emails.

 It is important to implement proper training and procedures so that your employees stay educated and up-to-date on recent cybersecurity trends.

-Many organizations are setting up their file share systems so that upper level management can control which folders their employees have access to.
-For example, management may be assigned access to specific folders while a marketing and sales team is given access to another folder.
+Many organizations set up their file sharing systems so that upper level management can control which folders their employees can access.
+For example, management can be granted access to specific folders while the marketing and sales team is given access to others.

-If you do fall victim of a cybercrime even with a variety of security tactics in-place the most important thing is that your data has been backed-up.
-This way, if you were to lose all your data you know that it is located elsewhere.
-Be sure to checkout our blog post that talks about key practices for an integrated backup strategy.
+If you fall victim of a cybercrime even with a variety of security tactics in-place, the most important thing is that your data has been backed-up.
+This way, if you were to lose your data you know that you have a copy of it elsewhere.
+We covered this in more detail in our post about key practices for an integrated backup strategy.

-If you questions or concerns about your organizations backup solutions or cybersecurity be sure to connect with us below.
+If you questions or concerns about how to best protect your organization’s data, be sure to connect with us below.